The Dragons Experience

 A typical Dragons group has a 4:1 participant-to-instructor ratio.
 This ensures that each person receives individual support and personalized challenge.
 The intimate group dynamic of a small cohort fosters deep dialogue and an inclusive group spirit that builds alumni friendships that last a lifetime.

-OUR INSTRUCTORS ARE EXPERIENCED CAREER PROFESSIONALS
+INSTRUCTORS ARE EXPERIENCED CAREER PROFESSIONALS

 DYNAMIC COURSE DESIGN